-Andrews won a Best Actress Academy Award for her performance as the quirky (and sometimes flying) nanny in the 1964 Disney megahit Mary Poppins.
+Andrews won a Best Actress Academy Award for her performance as the quirky (and sometimes flying) nanny in the 1964 Disney megahit Mary Poppins, directed by Robert Stevenson.
 Upon accepting the statuette, she thanked Warner Bros. head Jack Warner for bypassing her for the role of Eliza Doolittle in his mammoth screen adaptation of the Broadway stage musical My Fair Lady, which had starred Andrews.
 (Audrey Hepburn, then a better bet at the box office, landed the role in the Academy Award-winning film version.)

 The English-born Andrews has so far received two other Oscar nominations: As a non-flying (but singing) nun in the 1965 musical blockbuster The Sound of Music, and as a woman-turned-man-turned-woman in the 1982 comedy musical Victor Victoria, directed by her husband Blake Edwards.

-Her immense popularity came to a halt at the end of the 1960s, when she starred in two musical megaflops: the 1968 biopic of Gertrude Lawrence, Star!, and as a spy in Darling Lili, also directed by Edwards.
+Her immense popularity came to a halt at the end of the 1960s, when she starred in two musical megaflops: Robert Wise’s 1968 biopic of Gertrude Lawrence, Star!, and as a spy in Darling Lili, co-starring Rock Hudson and directed by Edwards.

 Andrews has worked sporadically on the big screen ever since.
-Among her other credits are the subversive anti-war drama The Americanization of Emily, the inane Alfred Hitchcock thriller Torn Curtain, the anti-Hollywood Hollywood comedy S.O.B. (also directed by Edwards), and more recently the two popular Princess Diaries movies.
+Among her other credits are the anti-war drama The Americanization of Emily; the inane Alfred Hitchcock thriller Torn Curtain, opposite Paul Newman; the anti-Hollywood Hollywood comedy S.O.B. (also directed by Edwards), and more recently the two popular Princess Diaries movies.